The Porous Medium Equation: Large Deviations and Gradient Flow with Degenerate and Unbounded Diffusion: Introduction

-Let us emphasise that, in contrast to previous results, we thus obtain the degenerate-parabolic equation (\ref{eq: PME}) as a scaling limit of the (standard) zero-range process.
-We have no restriction on the homogeneity $\alpha\ge 1$, and we work with the superlinear, and hence non-Lipschitz, jump rates $g(k)\gg k$.
-Under the same condition (\ref{eq: scaling hypothesis}), we prove a dynamical large deviation principle for the ZRP.
-An important step in achieving matching upper and lower bounds are are new, \emph{pathwise} regularity estimates in the style of the estimates in the works by Fehrman and the first author \cite{fehrman2019large,fehrman2021well}, which also serve as an alternative to the superexponential replacement lemma \cite{kipnis1998scaling,benois1995large,kipnis1989hydrodynamics}.
-Finally, we use the dynamical large deviations to give a new formulation of (\ref{eq: PME}) as a gradient flow with respect to the Boltzmann entropy $\cH$. \\ Let us briefly describe the ZRP under consideration.
-Each site $x$ in the discrete lattice $\TND=\{0, N^{-1},\dots 1-N^{-1}\}^d$ is occupied by a discrete number of particles of size $\chi_N$, and we set $\eta^N_t(x)$ to be $\chi_N$ times the number of particles at $x$ at time $t$.
-At rate $d\eta^N_t(x)^\alpha N^2/\chi_N$, a particle jumps from $x$ and is reassigned to a neighbour $y$ chosen according to the nearest neighbours kernel $p^N(x,y)$ on $\TND$; at this jump, $\eta^N(x)$ is decreased by $\chi_N$ and $\eta^N(y)$ is increased by the same amount.
-We identify the particle configuration with a nonnegative integrable function $\eta^N \in L^1_{\ge 0}(\TTd)$ by assigning the value $\eta^N(x)$ at all points $z\in c^N_x$ in a the box of side length $N^{-1}$ centred at $x\in \TND$.
+We first describe the rescaling of the ZRP with which we work.
+We start from the standard ZRP $\hat{\eta}^N(t, x)$, defined on the periodic lattice $\{0,1\dots,N-1\}^d$ with periodic boundary conditions and local jump rate $ g(k):= d k^\alpha$, see \cite{kipnis1989hydrodynamics,kipnis1990large}.
+In order to see macroscopic behaviour, as usual, we parabolically rescale time and space by $(N^{2}t, N^{}x)$.
+In addition, in order to make visible small masses, and, thus, degenerate diffusion, we rescale particle size and time by setting, for $x\in \TND=\{0, N^{-1},\dots 1-N^{-1}\}^d$ and $t\ge 0$, $\eta^N_t(x):=\chi_N\hat{\eta}^N(N^{2}\chi_N^{\alpha-1}t, Nx)$.
+In this way, $\chi_N$ plays the role of particle size, and at rate the value at $x\in \TND$ is decreased by $\chi_N$, and the value at a neighbouring site is simultaneously increased by the same amount.
+We impose the scaling relation on the parameters We identify the particle configuration with a nonnegative integrable function $\eta^N \in L^1_{\ge 0}(\TTd)$ by assigning the value $\eta^N(x)$ at all points $z\in c^N_x$ in a the box of side length $N^{-1}$ centred at $x\in \TND$.
 We will always work on a fixed, finite time interval $[0,\tf]$.
-With these conventions fixed, we can now describe the main results. \\ \paragraph{\textbf{Hydrodynamic Limit.}} Under the condition that $u_0\in L^1_{\ge 0}(\TTd)$ has finite entropy\footnote{See (\ref{eq: entropy def}).} $\cH(u_0)<\infty$, it is known that the limiting equation (\ref{eq: PME}) admits a unique weak\footnote{See Definition \ref{def: solutions}.
-See \cite[Theorem 3.3, Proposition 5.7]{fehrman2019large}.} solution $u_\bullet=(u_t)_{0\le t\le \tf}$ starting at $u_0$.
-The first theorem asserts that this solution is the limit of the rescaled ZRP $\eta^N_\bullet$ under mild conditions on the initial data $\eta^N_0$.
+With these conventions fixed, we can now describe the main results, which correspond to the strategy described below \eqref{eq: PME}.\paragraph{\textbf{Hydrodynamic Limit.}} The first step is to justify the implicit claim that the hydrodynamic limits of $\eta^N_\bullet$ are indeed governed by \eqref{eq: PME}.
+The following theorem resolves this under the condition only that $u_0\in L^1_{\ge 0}(\TTd)$ has finite entropy, and mild conditions on the initial data $\eta^N_0$.